Exploring the Flavors of Italian Street Food

 Italy is a country of diverse regions and culinary traditions, each with its own unique take on street food.
 From the seafood-centric dishes of the coastal regions to the hearty and rustic fare of the mountainous areas, there is a wide range of delicious and distinctive street foods to explore throughout Italy.
 Here are some regional varieties of Italian street food that you won’t want to miss.

-See also Exploring the Delicious Street Food of Japan
+See also Authentic Mediterranean Street Food Recipes

 Supplì (Rome)